-I have been attending births in homes, birth centers and hospitals in the western US and abroad for about fourteen years.
-Since 2004 I have been a Licensed (LM) and Certified Professional Midwife (CPM).
-I live in Bozeman, Montana.
+I have been attending births in homes and birth centers in the western US for about fourteen years and have been a Licensed (LM) and Certified Professional Midwife (CPM) since 2005.
+I live in Hailey, Idaho.

 The first birth I attended was a homebirth in New Mexico.
 The house was dark and calm.
 Monica squatted beside her bed, softly illuminated by candle light.
 She reached down and gathered up a tiny little baby girl into her arms, pressing her close against her chest.
 Her midwives were poised next to her, quietly watching.
 This birth was my initiation into the dignity and power of woman-centered birth at home.
 When I left Monica’s house that night I found a glowing harvest moon anchoring the sky above.
 I felt my feet planted at the beginning of a long and beautiful journey with women, babies, and birth.